CeON/dataverse/doc/sphinx-guides/source/user/find-use-data.rst

 ============

-Without logging in to Dataverse, users can browse Dataverse, search for dataverses, datasets, and files, view dataset descriptions and files for published datasets, and subset, analyze, and visualize data for published (restricted & not restricted) data files.
+Without logging in to Dataverse, users can browse Dataverse, search for dataverses, datasets, and files, view dataset descriptions and files for published datasets.
 To view an unpublished dataverse, dataset, or file, a user will need to be given permission from that dataverse's administrator to access it.

 A user can search within a specific dataverse for the dataverses, datasets, and files it contains by using the search bar and facets displayed on that dataverse's page.

 Basic Search
 ------------
 You can search the entire contents of the Dataverse installation, including dataverses, datasets, and files.
-You can access the search through the search bar on the homepage, or by clicking the magnifying glass icon in the header of every page.
+You can access the search through the search bar on the homepage, or by clicking "Search" in the header menu of every page.
 The search bar accepts search terms, queries, or exact phrases (in quotations).

 Sorting and Viewing Search Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^